- SAP paid Forbes to allow it to run an editorial as if it were an article.

 Ahhhh….so here SAP is saying that they have a more autonomous database than Oracle’s autonomous database…..which is amusing as Oracle’s AD is fake.
 So SAP has met Oracles fake AD and raised it to another fake AD.
 Excellent.

 But notice that SAP is saying SAP’s AD is far more forward-looking and “is where actual business users begin to experience real value.”

-“That is Not A Knife, This is a Knife” – Crockadile Dundee
+“That is Not A Knife.
+This is a Knife” – Crocodile Dundee

 “The latest releases of SAP HANA have introduced ease of use for administration including automation of tasks, automated failover, automated recovery and zero downtime maintenance, and semi-automated data aging and load balancing with Active/Active.
 In addition, the groundwork has already been laid for autonomous database capabilities in SAP HANA via a unified intelligent tooling for both on-premise and cloud deployments SAP is also targeting to include proactive workload management with machine learning and operational insights through analysis of data center metrics.”

-Yes, so bottom line is SAP now claims an autonomous database!
+Yes, so the bottom line is SAP now claims an autonomous database!

-Once a vendor claims that one fake thing is superior to the fake thing from another vendor, we have finally arrived at an Alice in Wonderland situtation.
+Once a vendor claims that one fake thing is superior to another vendor’s fake thing, we have finally arrived at an Alice in Wonderland situation.
 This is best expressed in the immortal words of Jefferson Airplane.

 One pill makes you larger, and one pill makes you small

 And the ones that mother gives you, don’t do anything at all

 Go ask Alice, when she’s ten feet tall